rachelmichaela/dotfiles/README.md

 # `dotfiles`
-My personal collection of dotfiles for use on macOS, FreeBSD, and GNU/Linux.
+My personal collection of dotfiles for use on GNU/Linux, FreeBSD, and others.

-Document last updated June 7th, 2022 (8 Sivan 5782)
+Document last updated October 9th, 2022 (14 Tishrei 5783)

 ### Table of Contents
 - [About `dotfiles`](#about-dotfiles)